All About Jane Austen

 - Jane Austen’s Final Days in Winchester First hand accounts of Jane Austen’s final illness.

-- A New Jane Austen Portrait by Melissa Dring Just how do you begin a new Jane Austen portrait so many years after her death?
-What did the author really look like?
+- A New Jane Austen Portrait by Melissa Dring Here’s a new Jane Austen portrait so many years after her death.
+So what did the author really look like?

 Forensic artist Melissa Dring takes up a commission by David Baldock to use contemporary eye-witness accounts of Miss Austen’s features and character to produce a portrait for the Jane Austen Centre.